A River of Royal Blood by Amanda Joy is a brilliant fantasy debut that easily became another one of my favourite books.

 Violence and blood are also present throughout due to the nature of Eva’s magic.
 There are certain scenes that are more graphic than others and the overall atmosphere of certain parts of the book is on the heavier side.

-Amanda Joy delivers a stunning story about the weight of past legacy placed on teenage shoulders, and the consequences of wanting to change the world.
+River of Royal Blood by Amanda Joy delivers a stunning story about the weight of past legacy placed on teenage shoulders, and the consequences of wanting to change the world.
 I look forward to continuing this journey and can’t wait to know what will come of the Rival Heirs battle.